iluvjava/Maths/Notebook 2.0/AMATH 583/Tasks Async, and Concurrency in CPP.md

 A thread owns a mutex.

-To own a multex safely following the RAII protocol, a `std::lock_guard` will have to be used for it.
+To own a mutex safely following the RAII protocol, a `std::lock_guard` will have to be used for it.

-The compiler will manage the ownership of the multex automatically when it's used with the `std::lock_gard` block.
+The compiler will manage the ownership of the mutex automatically when it's used with the `std::lock_gard` block.